leylabmpi/DeepMAsED/README.md

 Main interface: `DeepMAsED -h`

-Note: `DeepMAsED` can be run without GPUs, but it will be much slower.
+Note: `DeepMAsED` can be run without GPUs, but it will be substantially slower.

 ### Predicting with existing model